abe-winter/abe-winter.github.io/_posts/2022-04-20-moviepaas.md

 I'm not saying the millennial lifestyle subsidy[^mls] will end our republic.
 I'm not saying shortages in long-distance supply chains are the same problem in 2022 as for Tertullus in 359 (who had to promise to starve his kids if storms destroyed the grain ships).
 I'm not saying that WSB / gamestop are signs of decay.
-I'm not saying that our class structure is as broken as the city of Rome, or that Rome's was broken for it's era, or that removing voting sites in poor districts in the US is equivalent to Rome's non-citizen class.
+I'm not saying that our class structure is as broken as the city of Rome, or that Rome's was broken for its era, or that removing voting sites in poor districts in the US is equivalent to Rome's non-citizen class.

 I'm not qualified to say these things.
 But I'm *thinking* them.